Skip to content

 if (response) {

-Then, using the .getHeader() method, we extract the Set-Cookie header and store it in a variable named cookie.
-If the header exists, we use the .setVar() method of the environment service to set an environment variable.
+Then, using the .getHeader() method, the Set-Cookie header is extracted and stored in the cookie variable.
+If the header exists, the .setVar() method is used to set an environment variable.

 js